 • Peptide therapies (Ipamorelin, BPC-157, Sermorelin)

-Med spas were among the first targets of expanded enforcement.
-The use of neurotoxins, fillers, and biologic agents often sourced through a mix of authorized and gray-market channels creates significant traceability exposure.
-If an inspector walks in today, can you show a clean chain of custody for every vial of Botox?
+Med spas have become one of the first targets of expanded FDA enforcement for MedSpas.
+The use of neurotoxins, fillers, and biologic agents, which are often sourced through a mix of authorized and gray-market channels, creates significant traceability exposure and challenges in aesthetic treatments compliance.
+If an inspector walks in today, can you demonstrate a clean chain of custody for every vial of Botox?

 Copyright © 2026 claritasaxis.com - All Rights Reserved.